-The Divergent Award for Excellence in 21st Century Literacies Research
+The Divergent Award for Excellence in Literacy in a digital age Research

-The Divergent Book Award for Excellence in 21st Century Literacies Research
+The Divergent PUBLICATION Award for Excellence in literacy in a digital age Research

 The Divergent Award for Excellence in Literacy Advocacy